titmy/apriori-algo-association-rules/README.md

 Support     : Between 0.1 and 0.2

 Confidence  : Between 0.5 and 0.7

-License
+Credits
 -------
-MIT-License
+github/asaini

 -------